-"The Fed may leave interest rates unchanged next month, but they're not about to start cutting them," Loewengart said saying it would raise prices for some
+"The Fed may leave interest rates unchanged next month, but they're not about to start cutting them," Loewengert raid stock market would seem to suggest.

 Hikes to interest rates also take a notoriously long time to take effect, and the Fed's past increases are likely still making their way through the system.
 If the last bit to get inflation down to the Fed's target of 2% is as tough as some economists expect, that could make things dicier than a swiftly rising stock market would seem to suggest.